GhadaShebl/OrderWeed/README.md

 # OrderWeed
-An Android application that lists legal weed products from different countries.
+An Android application that lists legal weed products from different companies in Canada.
 The uploaded version is just the strcuture and design with static date for showcase.

 NOTE: Our APIs are not yet implemented so you'll need to skip registeration in order to go to the home page